 Critical acclaim and audience ovations underline the humanity and compassion conveyed by Sokolov’s work, reflected not least in reviews that speak of his “genius” and status as a “living legend”.
-“There are many people who are convinced that, following the deaths of musicians like Arturo Benedetti Michelangeli, Glenn Gould and Emil Gilels, [Sokolov] is now the greatest living pianist,” observed the award-winning documentary maker Bruno Monsaingeon, who caught the essence of Sokolov’s artistry on camera in recital in 2002 at the Théâtre des Champs-Elysées in Paris.
+“There are many people who are convinced that, following the deaths of musicians like Arturo Benedetti Michelangeli, Glenn Gould and Emil Gilels, [Sokolov] is now the greatest living pianist,” observed award-winning documentary maker Bruno Monsaingeon, who caught the essence of his artistry on camera in recital in 2002 at Paris’s Théâtre des Champs-Elysées.

 Sokolov signed an exclusive contract with Deutsche Grammophon in 2014.
-The relationship, welcomed by a new and enthusiastic audience, has reinforced the pianist’s place among the truly great musicians of modern times.
-In January 2015, the Yellow Label released Sokolov’s first new album for almost two decades, a sensational recital recorded live at the 2008 Salzburg Festival.
-The double-disc set comprises two sonatas by Mozart, Chopin’s 24 Préludes Op.28 and encore pieces by J.S.
+The relationship, welcomed by a new and enthusiastic audience, has reinforced his place among the truly great musicians of modern times.
+In January 2015, DG released Sokolov’s first new album for almost two decades, a recital recorded live at the 2008 Salzburg Festival.
+The double-disc set comprises two sonatas by Mozart, Chopin’s Préludes, Op.28 and encores by J.S.
 Bach, Chopin, Rameau and Scriabin, emblematic of the artist’s broad and diverse repertoire.
-Sokolov’s Salzburg Recital album was followed in January 2016 by the release of a second two-disc set, Sokolov: Schubert/Beethoven.
-The latter contains Schubert’s Four Impromptus D899 and Three Piano Pieces D946, recorded live at the Warsaw Philharmonie in 2013, and Beethoven’s Piano Sonata No.29 “Hammerklavier”, recorded in performance at the 2013 Salzburg Festival, together with encores by Rameau and Brahms.
+The Salzburg Recital album was followed in January 2016 by the release of Sokolov: Schubert/Beethoven, containing Schubert’s Impromptus, D899 and Three Piano Pieces, D946, recorded live at the Warsaw Philharmonie in 2013, and Beethoven’s “Hammerklavier” Sonata, recorded at the 2013 Salzburg Festival, together with encores by Rameau and Brahms.

-Sokolov’s third DG album, released in March 2017, presented his personal choice of two live concerto performances: Mozart’s Piano Concerto in A major K488 and Rachmaninov’s Piano Concerto No.3, the former recorded at the Salzburg Mozart Week in 2005, the latter at the BBC Proms in 1995.
-These historic archive recordings were issued together with the DVD of Nadia Zhdanova’s documentary film A Conversation That Never Was, a revealing portrait of Sokolov based on interviews with the pianist’s friends and colleagues and illustrated with previously unseen footage from private archives.
+Sokolov’s third DG album, released in March 2017, presented his personal choice of two live concerto performances: Mozart’s Piano Concerto in A major, K488 and Rachmaninov’s Piano Concerto No.3, the former recorded at the Salzburg Mozart Week in 2005, the latter at the BBC Proms in 1995.
+These historic archive recordings were issued together with the DVD of Nadia Zhdanova’s documentary film A Conversation That Never Was, a revealing portrait of the artist.

 Grigory Sokolov was born in Leningrad (now St Petersburg) on 18 April 1950.
 He started to play piano at the age of five and, two years later, began studies with Liya Zelikhman at the Central Special School of the Leningrad Conservatory.
 He went on to receive lessons from Moisey Khalfin at the Leningrad Conservatory, and gave his debut recital in Leningrad in 1962.
 Sokolov’s prodigious talent was recognised in 1965 when he won first prize in the Russian National Competition.
 He made headline news beyond the Soviet Union’s borders the following year when, at 16, he became the youngest musician ever to receive the coveted Gold Medal at the International Tchaikovsky Competition in Moscow.
 Emil Gilels, chairman of the Tchaikovsky Competition jury, subsequently championed Sokolov’s work.

 While Grigory Sokolov undertook major concert tours to the United States and Japan in the 1970s, his artistry evolved and matured away from the international spotlight.
 His live recordings from Soviet times acquired near-mythical status in the West, evidence of an artist at once entirely individual, like no other, yet nourished by the rich soil of the Russian tradition of piano playing.
 Following the collapse of the Soviet Union, Sokolov began to appear at the world’s leading concert halls and festivals.
-He performed extensively as concerto soloist with orchestras of the highest calibre, working with the New York Philharmonic, the Royal Concertgebouw Orchestra Amsterdam, the Philharmonia London, the Symphonieorchester des Bayerischen Rundfunks and the Munich Philharmonic, among others, before deciding to focus exclusively on giving solo recitals.
+He performed extensively as concerto soloist with orchestras of the highest calibre, working with the New York Philharmonic, Royal Concertgebouw Orchestra, Philharmonia Orchestra, Symphonieorchester des Bayerischen Rundfunks and Munich Philharmonic, among others, before deciding to focus exclusively on giving solo recitals.
 Sokolov performs around 70 concerts each season, immersing himself fully in a single programme and touring extensively throughout continental Europe.
-His current repertoire consists of Mozart’s Prelude and Fugue, K394, Sonata in A, K331 and Rondo in A minor, K511, and Schumann’s Bunte Blätter, op.
-99.
+His current repertoire consists of Beethoven’s 15 Variations and a Fugue on an original theme in E flat major, Op.35, Brahms’s 3 Intermezzos, Op.117 and Schumann’s Kreisleriana, Op.16.